Checklist of auditory processing disorder symptoms.

 • Remembering and following spoken directions

-• Difficulty with reading, sounding out in early grades or reading comprehension in 3rd grade or higher
+• Difficulty with reading -- sounding out and/or reading comprehension

 • Inattentiveness in class, doing homework or while reading

-Many aspects of auditory processing dysfunction only surface in elementary school when multi-tasking comes into play, when a child is required to think while listening or reading.
-If a child has a mild auditory processing disorder, he/she may very well be able to learn to decode as expected, but will run into trouble with reading comprehension which requires decoding the text AND understanding the content.
+Many aspects of auditory processing dysfunction only surface in elementary school when multi-tasking comes into play.
+If a child has a mild auditory processing disorder, he/she may learn to decode as expected, but will run into trouble with reading comprehension which requires decoding the text AND understanding the content.

 Auditory processing related reading problems

 Teenagers and Adult Checklist

 By high school most outward speech and language issues disappear.
 This does not always mean however that the auditory processing problems have gone away.
 Often they have just morphed into different impediments to academic success.

 Common difficulties related to auditory processing disorder include:

 • Talks louder than necessary